2018ik/2018ik.github.io/_wiki/faith.markdown

 ## Application

 Humans have a natural concept to believe, but that is not the true faith.
 This true faith is the faith of Jesus Christ (Rom.
 3:22, Gal.
-2:16).
+2:16), and is in the mingled spirit (1 Cor.
+4:13).
+If one does not live

 In our natural life, we actually cannot believe in God.
 We need Christ to become our faith.
 This is altogether based on the mercy of God.